agbld/semantic-search-for-EE5327701/README.md

 Use the `example_search.py` script to perform semantic search over the pre-computed embeddings.

+**Note:** The first time you run the script with a particular model (e.g., `semantic_model` or `ckipbert`), it will automatically download the model from Hugging Face Hub.
+This may take some time depending on your internet connection speed.
+Subsequent runs will load the model from the local cache, which will be much faster.

 1. **Run the `example_search.py` script:**
    ```bash
    python example_search.py --model_type semantic_model --top_k 5